werzl/CompanyInterviewApi/README.md

 # Tasks
-## Api
-- Add an optional search parameter to the Get All endpoint based on a company's name.
-Users can pass a string and companies that have names which contain the string should be returned
-- 404 handler - Currently the Get Single Company crashes when given a company id that doesn't exist.
-This should return a 404
-- Create Company - Add a new route to add a new company to the in memory store

-## Tests
-- Implement basic unit tests to assert `GetAll` and `Get(id)` return the correct list of companies.
-  - See the TODO comments in `StoreTests.cs`

 ## Buyout
 The buyout command allows a company to purchase another.
 This is done by updating multiple fields on the child company.